 (a) deal with such matters as may be prescribed, and

-(b) where applicable, explain why the administrator thinks that the objective mentioned in paragraph 3(1)(a) or (b) cannot be achieved.

-(3) Proposals under this paragraph may include--

-(a) a proposal for a voluntary arrangement under Part I of this Act (although this paragraph is without prejudice to section 4(3));

-(b) a proposal for a compromise or arrangement to be sanctioned under [Part 26 of the Companies Act 2006 (arrangements and reconstructions)].

-(4) The administrator shall send a copy of the statement of his proposals--
+(4) The education administrator shall send a copy of the statement of his proposals--

 (a) to the registrar of companies,

+(aa) to the appropriate national authority,

-(b) to every creditor of the company[, other than an opted-out creditor,] of whose claim and address he is aware, and
+(b) to every creditor of the further education body[, other than an opted-out creditor,] of whose claim and address he is aware, and

-(c) to every member of the company of whose address he is aware.
+(c) to every member of the further education body of whose address he is aware.

-(5) The administrator shall comply with sub-paragraph (4)--
+(5) The education administrator shall comply with sub-paragraph (4)--

-(a) as soon as is reasonably practicable after the company enters administration, and
+(a) as soon as is reasonably practicable after the further education body enters education administration, and

-(b) in any event, before the end of the period of eight weeks beginning with the day on which the company enters administration.

-(6) The administrator shall be taken to comply with sub-paragraph (4)(c) if he publishes in the prescribed manner a notice undertaking to provide a copy of the statement of proposals free of charge to any member of the company who applies in writing to a specified address.

-(7) An administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (5).
+(7) An education administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (5).

 (8) A period specified in this paragraph may be varied in accordance with paragraph 107.